 Like life, my trading journey was not all smooth sailing.
 A bear market started from September of 2000 to March of 2003, when I found that trading historic leaders was not working well.
 I made money, and then gave it back, and repeated the process.
 It became evident that I needed to improve my trading skills and to find a mentor if I wanted to be successful in trading.

 I paid $1,800 for course materials about day trading from a website, but it didn’t work for me at all.
 I had to work other jobs outside of trading to make some income, but I didn’t give up my passion for trading.

-Then one day in 2004, I was browsing through a trading magazine at the book store and I read an amazing successful story about a former pool contractor who became a multi-millionaire by turning $11k into $42 million in 18 months.
+Then one day in 2004, I was browsing through a trading magazine at the bookstore and read an amazing success story about a former pool contractor who became a multi-millionaire by turning $11,000 into $42 million in 18 months.
 His name was Dan Zanger.
-Learning about his astonishing story made me so inspired and excited, as if I found the miracle, and I knew he would be my mentor!
+Learning about his astonishing story made me so inspired and excited, it was as if I found the miracle, and I knew he would be my mentor!

 Achievement and More Challenges Ahead

 I started trading full-time again in 2006.
-By going through that learning curve of losing and winning repeatedly, my trades finally became more consistent and more profitable.
+By going through that learning curve of repeatedly losing and winning, my trades finally became more consistent and more profitable.
 I combined Dan’s trading method with my own style, one which fit my personality.
 By 2008, the hard work paid off.
-I turned my $50,000 trading fund into well over one million dollars in profit by trading market leaders.
+I turned my $50,000 trading fund into well over $1 million in profit by trading market leaders.